‘Fate Of The Furious’ After-Credits Scene: Is There A Glimpse Of The Next Installment Hidden At The End?

 — Los Angeles Times (@latimes) April 13, 2017

-As ComicBook.com noted, the final scene of Fate of the Furious itself is a great lead-in for the next movie in the series, so there was no need for an extra scene after the credits ended.
+As ComicBook noted, the final scene of Fate of the Furious itself is a great lead-in for the next movie in the series, so there was no need for an extra scene after the credits ended.

 Still, fans of the series might be a bit disappointed that there’s nothing to see after the credits ended.
 The last movie in the series, Fast & the Furious 7, had a very famous scene at the end of the movie, though not exactly after the credits.
 Because Paul Walker died before filming could be completed, the series gave his character a touching send-off and a goodbye with Vin Diesel’s character.